koenderks/jfa/cran-comments.md

 # jfa version 0.7.1

-This is a resubmission for version 0.7.1.
+This is a submission for version 0.7.1.
 In this version I have:

-* Fixed a bug.
+* Fixed a bug and a resolved a CRAN note.
+* Implemented new functionality in existing functions.

 ## Test environments